 Medications and Drugs

-Brand Names: Humira, Humira Pen, Humira Pen Crohn's Disease Starter Package
+Brand Names: Humira, Humira Pen, Humira Pen Crohns Disease/Ulcerative Colitis Starter Package

-Generic Name: adalimumab (Pronunciation: ay da LIM yoo mab)
+Generic Name: adalimumab (Pronunciation: AY da LIM ue mab)

-What is adalimumab (Humira, Humira Pen, Humira Pen Crohn's Disease Starter Package)?
+What is adalimumab (Humira, Humira Pen, Humira Pen Crohns Disease/Ulcerative Colitis Starter Package)?

 Adalimumab reduces the effects of a substance in the body that can cause inflammation.

 Adalimumab is used to treat rheumatoid arthritis, juvenile idiopathic arthritis, psoriatic arthritis, ankylosing spondylitis, and plaque psoriasis.
-It is also used to treat Crohn's disease after other drugs have been tried without successful treatment of symptoms.
+It is also used to treat Crohn's disease or ulcerative colitis in adults, after other drugs have been tried without successful treatment of symptoms.

 Adalimumab may also be used for purposes not listed in this medication guide.

-What are the possible side effects of adalimumab (Humira, Humira Pen, Humira Pen Crohn's Disease Starter Package)?
+What are the possible side effects of adalimumab (Humira, Humira Pen, Humira Pen Crohns Disease/Ulcerative Colitis Starter Package)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.